cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/multi-resolution.md

 # Auto fit for multi-resolution

-**Cocos Creator 3D** still provides the solution about adapting to screens with various resolutions with one set of assets.
+**Cocos Creator 3D** still provides the solution to adapting to screens with various resolutions with one set of assets.
 Generally speaking, we realize the adaptation scheme for multi-resolution through the following technology:

 - __Canvas__ component immediately obtains the actual resolution of the device screen and appropriately adjusts the size of all the render elements in the scene.
 - __Widget__ component add to UI nodes.
 It can align the element with different referential positions of the target node(e.g.